Sensitivity of steady states in networks with application to Markov chains and chemical reaction networks: Chemical reaction networks

 Writing $s^j$ and $\bar{s}^j$ as vectors in $\R^\M$ we can define the \textit{stoichiometric matrix} $S\in\R^{\M\times \Rea}$, whose $j$-column is given by

-With this definition, we can describe the metabolic network as a differential equation.
-The quantities we consider are the concentrations $x_m$ of the individual metabolites $m\in \M$.
-The values of the concentrations are not normalized, i.e. they are not required to sum to 1 (or even be less than 1).
+With this definition, we can describe the reaction network as a system of ordinary differential equations (ODEs).
+The quantities we consider are the concentrations $x_m$ of the individual reactants $m\in \M$.
+The values of the concentrations are not normalized, i.e.~they are not required to sum to 1 and may take arbitrary non-negative values.
 The temporal evolution of the concentration vector $x\in \R^\M$ is described by the potentially non-linear differential equation

 where $r:\R^\M \to \R^\Rea$ are the reaction rates.
 We impose a few constraints on the reaction rates $r$.
-The rate $r_j(x)$ of a reaction $j$ is assumed to be differentiable, non-negative and only dependent on the input metabolites of $j$.
+The rate $r_j(x)$ of a reaction $j$ is assumed to be differentiable, non-negative and only dependent on the input reactants of $j$.
 Additionally, the rate of $j$ increases monotonically with the concentration of the inputs.
 We can specify these constraint via the derivatives of $r$.
-Namely, we require that for any non-negative concentration vector $x\in \R_{\geq 0}^\M$ it holds
+Namely, we require that for any non-negative concentration vector $x\in \R_{\geq 0}^\M$

-In particular, this implies that feed reactions are indeed constant, since their rate does not depend on the concentration of the metabolites.
+In particular, this implies that feed reactions have a constant rate since their reaction rate does not depend on the concentration of the reactants.
 Common choices of the reaction rate function are defined by the mass-action kinetics or Michaelis-Menten kinetics, both of which satisfy the condition posed in (\ref{eq:rate_constraint}).
 However, we do not focus on any specific choice of the reaction rate function but aim to study the sensitivity of equilibria for arbitrary reaction rate functions.